reyespinosa3/starwarstrivia/readme.md

   -I should get a visual "congratulations" for a correct answer

-  -I should see my score increase for each correct answer
+  -I should see my progress increase for each correct answer

+  -I should be able to hear the Star Wars theme as I play

+  -I should see a gif when I answer correctly

+  -I should see a git when I get an answer wrong

-  -I should be able to choose to be a Jedi or Sith
+  -I should be able to tweet others about this game